Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning

-\myparagraph{Policy Updates.} When learning a policy, the agent interacts with the environment with a given frequency.
-Depending on the frequency with which the policy is updated, RL is referred to as: (1) \emph{on-policy} RL, when the policy is updated after each interaction with the environment; (2) \emph{off-policy} RL, when the policy is updated sporadically, \ie, after different iterations with the environment; and (3) \emph{offline} RL, when the agent is just presented with collected data without being able to interact with the environment~\cite{poole2010artificial}.
-For example, PPO~\cite{schulman2017proximal,gleave2019adversarial} is on-policy, and the learned policy is directly applied to the environment and used to take actions and thus sample further data from the environment.
-In contrast, DQN~\cite{mnih2013playing,zhao2020blackbox} is an off-policy approach.
-Here, the policy can also be updated using data from previous policies, which were different from the current policy.
-In this sense, all the interactions seen are saved and can be used for learning, leading to offline learning.
-Almost all algorithms considered in this survey are either on- or off-policy, except the planning-based offline agent studied by~\citet{rakhsha2020policy}.
-Due to the lack of evaluation benchmarks, offline RL is, in fact, the least used, although it is considered promising as it allows to take advantage of large, existing datasets~\cite{fu21-arxiv}.
+\myparagraph{On-policy vs Off-policy vs Offline RL} Depending on \emph{how} the RL agent learns a policy from its environment during the training phase, the RL methods can be classified as a) on-policy, b) off-policy and, c) offline RL methods.
+In \emph{on-policy} methods, the target policy being learned is the same as the behavior policy used to collect data, simultaneously exploring and updating the policy, as in PPO~\cite{schulman2017proximal,gleave2019adversarial}. \emph{Off-policy} methods learn the value of a target policy using data collected by a different behavior policy, allowing reuse of past interactions, as in DQN~\cite{mnih2013playing,zhao2020blackbox}. \emph{Offline} RL learns entirely from pre-collected static datasets without environment interaction~\cite{poole2010artificial}.
+Most RL algorithms in this survey are on- or off-policy, except the planning-based offline agent studied by~\cite{rakhsha2020policy}.
+Due to the lack of evaluation benchmarks for offline RL, it is, in fact, the least used, although it is considered promising as it allows one to take advantage of large existing datasets~\cite{fu21-arxiv}.